rufuspollock-okfn/dataconverters/README.md

 Installation
 ------------

+Clone the repository and run:

+    python setup.py install

-Clone the repository and run `python setup.py install`.
-The CSV and XLS converters use messytables, please manually install messytables with `pip install messytables`.
+The CSV and XLS converters use messytables, please manually install messytables with:

+    pip install messytables

+For Geo functionality we require [Fiona](http://toblerity.github.com/fiona/).
+This in turn requires the libgdal bindings (see Fiona install instructions for more detail.
+On Ubuntu I did:

+    apt-get install libgdal1-dev
+    pip install fiona

 Usage
 -----

+Here's an example parsing CSV to JSON.
+Note that this isn't just any old csv parsing!
+Headers (and column names) are extracted, types detected etc etc.

     import dataconverters.csv as csv
     with open('simple.csv') as f:
         # records is an iterator over the records
         # metadata is a dict containing a fields key which is a list of the fields
-        records, metadata = csv.parse(f)
+        records, metadata = csv.csv_parse(f)

-Use generic source type guessing:

-    with open('simple.csv') as f:
-        jsonstream, metadata = dataconverters.convert(f, type='csv', target='json')
-        # or ...
-        jsonstream, metadata = dataconverters.convert(f, type='csv', target='json', delimiter=';')

-Adding the type is optional if the file can be identified from mime-type correctly.

 API
 ---